PROJECTS

 c.
 1831 original canal construction

 What a great adventure this one was.
 On one side, Clark Construction and the Federal Government, on the other, a team of the best carpenters ever at The Craftsmen Group and our allies at the Cattail Amish Foundry.
-At one point, the U.S. Park Service made reference to the original spec written in 1830.

 Great fun and a great fit, there were more gates to build - all the way out to the Beltway!
 Sadly, however, the Park Service backed away from this specification regarding post fabrication treatment, so we stood down.